Full - Please email email@example.com for waitlist.

 Members: $105; Non-members: $127

 We are pleased to offer a spot free of charge to a writer from a historically marginalized group.
-Apply by May 30th at 08:00 (EDT)
+Applications for this scholarship have closed.

 Emily Settle (she/her) is an associate editor for Feiwel & Friends, an imprint of Macmillan Children's Publishing Group.
 Born and raised in downstate New York, she studied journalism at Lehigh University and later earned an M.S. in Publishing from Pace University.
 When she's not reading or taking yet another picture of her calico cat, you can find her at the archery range attempting to be Aloy from Horizon Zero Dawn.